CompCogNeuro/sims/ch4/self_org/README.md

 It should be clear that if we computed the correlations between individual pixels across all of these images, everything would be equally (weakly) correlated with everything else.
 Thus, learning must be conditional on the particular type of line for any meaningful correlations to be extracted.
 We will see that this conditionality will simply self-organize through the interactions of the learning rule and the FFFB inhibitory competition.
 Note also that because two lines are present in every image, the network will require at least two active hidden units per input, assuming each unit is representing a particular line.

-* Return to viewing `Act` in the `NetView`.
+* Return to viewing `Act` in the `Network`.
 Then, do `Init` and `Step Trial` in the toolbar, to present a single pattern to the network.

-You should see one of the event patterns containing two lines in the input of the network, and a pattern of roughly two or more active hidden units (the FFFB inhibition is very approximate in determining how many units are active).
+You should see one of the event patterns containing two lines in the input of the network, and a pattern of roughly two or more active hidden units (the FFFB inhibition is approximate in determining how many units are active).

 * You can `Step Trial` some more.
-When you tire of single stepping, just press the `Step Run` button.
-You should switch to viewing the `TrnEpcPlot` tab so it runs faster.
+When you tire of single stepping, just switch from `Trial` to `Ru` and do `Step Run`.
+You should switch to viewing the `Train Epoch Plot` tab so it runs faster.

 After 30 *epochs* (passes through all 45 different events in the environment) of learning, the network will stop.